OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 It will take some time for the backend services, such as SharePoint and Exchange, to provision for the subscription.
 During this step, some of the icons in the app launcher and on the Home page show as **Setting up (This app is still being set up)**.
 This will take no longer than an hour.

 When the provisioning is complete, you can use the new Office 365 subscription for development and testing.
-The subscription expires after nine months.
+The subscription expires after one year.

 We also recommend that you enable release options to ensure that you get access to the latest Office 365 features as soon as possible.
 For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).